kuqmua/tufa_project/README.md

 ```
 * naming convention for enum variants to parse and know - is it simple error without get where was and get source or get_where_was
 * some logic around location() - maybe generate all other functions -github link and others on compiletime instead of runtime?
+* fix github path from main binary and lib submodule

 #### Location instead of WhereWas
 ```